 Students must inform their Course Teacher if they believe they might be eligible for a Disability Provision.
 Appropriate documentation must be provided (e.g., medical certificates, medical reports etc. that are no older than 12 months in nature and must be specific e.g., relate clearly and specifically the impact the disability has on learning/performance in assessment tasks/exams).

-The Faculty Head Teacher may approve a disability provision for a school based assessment task.
+The Head Teacher of the course may approve a disability provision for a school based assessment task.